Rydra/melange/docs/tutorial/getting-started.md

 Once you run this code it will publish a message `MyTestMessage` with the contents `Hello World` in the queue `melangetutorial-queue`.
-You can send anything as long as your selected serializer can serialize/deserialize the object.
-Refer [Serializers](../components/serializers.md) for further details.
+You can send anything as long as the `SerializerRegistry` can serialize/deserialize the object.
+Refer [Serialization](../components/serialization.md) for further details.

-> NOTE: For the sake of this tutorial you can use the `PickleSerializer` to serialize your messages.
+!!! note

+    For the sake of this tutorial you can use simple config which just uses the `PickleSerializer` to serialize your messages.
 For production applications however you should probably use another type of serializer or create your own, since `pickle` is [considered unsafe](https://docs.python.org/3/library/pickle.html) and only works with python consumers.
+Consider creating your own serializer or use the `JsonSerializer` at the very least once you put Melange in production.

 ## Consuming messages